albertjan/PipeToCom/README.md

 This makes it possible in theory to virtualize your fax server.

-There's also a binary release (see download section)
+There's also a binary release here: https://github.com/downloads/albertjan/PipeToCom/NP2COM.zip

 NP2COMV is a winforms app to test and make your settings.
 It allows you to save configuration files that look like this: